Maxelee/CARPoolGP/docs/source/index.rst

 Welcome to CARPoolGP documentation!
 ===================================

-CARPoolGP is an sampling and regression technique developed in ARXIV LINK HERE.
+CARPoolGP is an sampling and regression technique developed in https://arxiv.org/abs/2403.10609 .
 The basic idea, is that when we can force correlations between samples in parameter space, we can reduce variance on emulated quantities.
 CARPoolGP leverages the CARPool method of https://arxiv.org/abs/2009.08970 and Gaussian process regression.

 CARPoolGP can be used: